ABecerraGhub/ScienSolar/README.md

  7. Click the button to generate the ScienSolar interface.
  8. To load a sample project, select it from the list and click the +Vector button.
  9. To add objects to projects (such as Excel 3D models, equations, etc.) place them into a new sheet named 3DModels.
+     (to download objects file for some example projects go to https://sciensolar.com/wp-content/uploads/2024/06/3DModels.xlsx and open the file, then move the 3DModels sheet to the workbook where the code is installed.
+Another option is to copy the code to the 3DModels file.)
- 10. Save the file in your desired folder, save it as Macro-Enabled Workbook (*. xlsm).
+ 11. Save the file in your desired folder, save it as Macro-Enabled Workbook (*. xlsm).
- 11. Visit www.sciensolar.com to download updates and documentation.
+ 12. Visit www.sciensolar.com to download updates and documentation.

 ''////////////////////////////////////  ((((((()))))))  \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\